chinthakadd/chinthaka316.github.io/_posts/2022-02-24-Contract-Testing-For-EDA.md

 https://docs.pact.io/getting_started/how_pact_works#how-to-write-message-pact-tests

-TODO: Diagrams explaining the difference between the two approaches.

 Diving deep into these two approaches, we came to the realization that these frameworks have very different ideologies when it comes to messaging support of contract testing (with different but valid reasons of course)

 As I mentioned before, in the REST APIs, both Pact and SCC follow the same principles.
 Both frameworks have implemented Consumer Driven Contract Testing as a form of Integration Testing.